ccbogel/QualCoder/README.md

 - If you want to enable/disable the AI functionality later or change settings, click on AI > Settings.

 ## License
-QualCoder is distributed under the MIT LICENSE.
+QualCoder is distributed under the LGPLv3 LICENSE.

 ##  Citation APA style

-Curtain, C. (2023) QualCoder 3.6 [Computer software].
+Curtain, C. (2025) QualCoder 3.6 [Computer software].
 Retrieved from https://github.com/ccbogel/QualCoder/releases/tag/3.6

 ## Creator